 As you can see from the diagram, an electrochromic glass panel comprises a stack of layers.
 This stack is normally a few microns thick (a few thousandths of a millimetre) and is created using the same technique of physical vapour deposition (PVD) as is used in the semiconductor manufacturing industry.

 Like a Battery, Sort of…

-On the top and bottom glass panels there are transparent conductive layers, normally of indium tin oxide (ITO), converting the whole structure into something similar to a battery, where the ITO comprises the electrodes.
+- On the outer glass panels there are transparent conductive layers, normally of indium tin oxide (ITO), converting the whole structure into something similar to a battery, where the ITO comprises the electrodes.

-In the centre of the structure are the electrochromic layer and the electrolytic layer which are responsible for the change in transmittance.
+- In the centre of the structure are the ion storage layer, the ion conductor (electrolytic) layer and the electrochromic (EC) layer which together are responsible for the change in transmittance.

 Why does Electrochromic Glass change Transmittance?